Go Back

 Instructions

-• Step 1: Alkalize the shrimp.
+• Alkalize the shrimp.
 In a small bowl, combine the shrimp, baking soda, and 1 tablespoon of water.
 Toss to coat and massage for about a minute.
 Refrigerate for 15 minutes.

 Prep the rice

-• Step 4: Cook the rice using a 1:1 to 1.1:1 water-to-rice ratio.
+• Cook the rice using a 1:1 to 1.1:1 water-to-rice ratio.
 If your rice cooker has a "harder" setting, use it.
 Spread the freshly cooked rice on a baking sheet and fan it until it reaches room temperature, turning it a few times so moisture doesn't pool at the bottom.
-Do not refrigerate — you want fresh rice, not day-old.
+Do not refrigerate.
+You want fresh rice, not day-old.

 Stir-Fry (5 Minutes)

-• Step 5: Heat a dry wok over medium-high heat until it just begins to smoke.
+• Heat a dry wok over medium-high heat until it just begins to smoke.
 Turn off the burner, add 2 tablespoons of oil, and swirl to coat the surface.
-This is the "long yao" (hot wok, cold oil) technique — it creates a temporary non-stick layer.
+This is the "long yao" (hot wok, cold oil) technique.
+It creates a temporary non-stick layer.

-• Step 8: Once the grains are separated and the rice looks glossy and golden, sprinkle the House Seasoning evenly over the rice.
+• Once the grains are separated and the rice looks glossy and golden, sprinkle the House Seasoning evenly over the rice.
 Stir-fry until fully incorporated and no dry seasoning is visible.

 Plating